cedar-book/dev.bitshares.works-ts/core/wallet/import_account.md

 Your wallet private keys have extremely important roles.
 By importing your private keys to a new CLI-wallet, you can control your account funds from the CLI-wallet.

-### 1.Find your private keys in your GUI-wallet
+### 1. Find your private keys in your GUI-wallet

 - Login to your GUI-wallet
 - Go to [Settings] – [Permissions].
 There are Active, Owner, and Memo tabs.
 - In the each tab, click your public key (or the key image).
 It will open a private key viewer.
 - On the form, click [Show], (it might ask you to login) save your each private key and public key information to use later.

-### 2.Connect to a CLI-wallet pointing it to a live node
+### 2. Connect to a CLI-wallet pointing it to a live node

 Example: